igor-rodrigues-ss/validathon/README.md

 The Validathon library is a tool to make data validations in python dictionaries.
 This tool have a lot of validation object and perform recursivly validations over dictionaries.
 This tool have a customizable strutucture for that de developer create your own validations.

-The differential of the *Validathon* is the possibility of the inject a exception object for itself library raise if data is invalid. **Then, case you is developing a web application (independent of the framework - Django, flask, aiohttp and etc.) and want raise a HTTPException just use the *exc* attribute passing as value the exception object from validation object**.
+The differential of the *Validathon* is the possibility of the inject a exception object for itself library raise if data is invalid. **Then, case you is developing a web application (independent of the framework - Django, flask, aiohttp and etc.) and want raise a HTTPException just use the exc attribute from validation object passing as value the HTTPException (or any kind exception) object.**

 #### Details

 ##### Default behavior

-- Case the data is valid, the *validator.validate* return a dictionary (with same structure from validated data) with *ValidationResult* objects, Case is invalid a exception will be raised. [example](#invalid-data).
+- Case the data is valid, the *validator.validate* return a dictionary (with same structure from validated data) with *ValidationResult* objects as value, Case is invalid a exception will be raised. [example](#invalid-data).

-- Case you not want that a exception be raised, use the *Validation* object as argument to *Cacth* object. [example](#invalid-data-catch-error-and-returning-a-information-object).
+- Case you not want that a exception be raised, use any *Validation* object as argument to *Cacth* object. [example](#invalid-data-and-catch-error-not-raise-exception).

 - By defaut the validation object will be validate a field even though it doesn't exist. if you want that validation be optional, pass the value *False* for *required* parameter in validation object.
 When the validation is optional and the field does not exists, will be returned a *ValidationResult* object with attribute *valid=None*.

 - By default, case the data validated is valid a ValidationResult will be returned with attriutes:
     - **valid**: Boolean or None.
-Will be None if data not is validated
+Will be None if data not is validated (case **required=False** and the field not exists in data for validations)
     - **msg**: Message from validation
     - **field_name**: name of field validated
     - **validation**: instance of validation